Tschaul/iridanus-server/README.md

 - building industry is cheaper
 - fleets can transport more metal
 - instant strike: when enagaging the enemy ships fire once instantly
-- sacrifice population to get extra metal from mines
+- sacrifice population for metal